no-chris/chord-symbol/README.md

 // -> CM7
 ```

-If you want to use the library directly in the browser, you can proceed as follow:
+If you want to use the library directly in the browser, you can proceed as follows:

 ```html
 <html>